revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> Because both the values are true and the "or" operator is used in print(), therefore it prints the value of first variable in output screen that is 'and'.
+> Because both the values are true and the "or" operator is used in print(), therefore it prints the value of first variable in output screen as 'and'.

   </details>
   </details>

 ---
-51. State True or False: "the result of a division operator(/), is always float value".
+51. State True or False: "The result of a division operator(/), is always float value".
 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
 - a) True
 - b) False